alpesis-muse/calliope/README.rst

 ==============================================================================

 - Randomly choosing a word from the vocabulary list
+- Voice
-- Speaking out the word with Text-To-Speech
+  - pronouncing the word shown with text-to-speech library
+  - text-to-speech with linux support (TODO)
 - Translation
   - translating a word from English to Chinese
   - multiple languages support (TODO)